Nonprofit Storytelling: 4 Ways to Deepen Engagement

 3. Segment Your Audience

 In nonprofit storytelling, not everyone will connect with the same story.
-So, it’s important to remain true to the stories you collect and then determine which donors will connect with which truth.
+So, it’s important to remain true to the stories you collect.
+Then, you can determine which donors will connect with which truth.
 Once you’ve segmented your donors, you can send tailored messages that are relevant to their interests and experiences.

 Communication, from then on, is primarily donor-centric.
 You’re highlighting their wants, needs, and motivations, instead of showing donors why they should give to your organization.
 At Alex’s Lemonade Stand, they send out personalized messages to hundreds of thousands of donors.
 Just by subject line alone, donors open these emails 2-5 times more than those on regular distribution lists.
 But, this isn’t about creating messages that are likely to be opened.
 It’s about bringing the attention of interested people to stories that speak to them.
 That’s where all significant change starts.